Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems

-This pattern improves \textit{Scalability} and \textit{Performance} by coordinating distributed tasks and increases \textit{Modularity} and \textit{Reliability} by clearly defining execution logic.
-However, it adds \textit{Complexity} and may reduce \textit{Performance} in tightly coupled workflows.
+This pattern governs the sequencing and synchronization of quantum and classical tasks, enabling efficient execution across heterogeneous environments.
+It enhances \textit{Scalability} by distributing and coordinating tasks, and improves \textit{Modularity} and \textit{Reliability} through well-defined execution logic.
+However, the introduction of orchestration layers may increase system \textit{Complexity} and can negatively impact \textit{Performance} in tightly coupled or latency-sensitive workflows.
 Alternatively, \textbf{Quantum Proxy} is chosen to abstract client-service interactions.
 It enhances \textit{Maintainability} by isolating clients from implementation changes, strengthens \textit{Interoperability} by managing protocol translations, and improves \textit{Security} by controlling access.
 It may slightly reduce \textit{Performance} due to request forwarding overhead. \textbf{Broker-Client Separation} supports the separation of concerns between service consumers and communication brokers.
 It boosts \textit{Modularity} and \textit{Security} by isolating messaging components and improves \textit{Scalability} by decoupling senders and receivers.
 However, it introduces \textit{Complexity} due to additional configuration and coordination logic.